cooper/ferret/doc/Keywords.md

 Postpones the execution of code until the current routine reaches its end.

-This is useful to guarantee that something be done after a routine executes, regardless of whether it terminated early by `return` or other means.
+This is useful to guarantee that something be done after a routine executes, regardless of whether it terminated early by `->` or other means.

 `defer` can only exist within functions, methods, and callbacks.
 If multiple instances of `defer` occur in a routine, they are executed in the